-The higher-polysaccharide species.
+The standard species for flavor encapsulation, confectionery panning, fiber fortification, and tablet binding.
 Spray-dried powder and agglomerated, conventional and Oregon Tilth certified organic.
-The standard for spray-dried flavor encapsulation, fiber fortification, and tablet binding.
 In US stock.

 Acacia seyal is one of two commercially harvested gum acacia species, both native to the Sahel region.
 The dried exudate is cleaned and spray-dried into a fine, free-flowing powder, or further agglomerated for improved flow and reduced dust.
 PAT stocks both forms in conventional and Oregon Tilth NOP certified organic grades, in US warehouses, with full lot documentation.